alicehillier/rainforest-cafe/README.md

     Solution: I realised that I had placed the anchor tag within the div, around another div.
 So, the anchor tag was applied to the inner div, which had no properties set.
 I moved the anchor tag outside of the outer div, which then allowed the user to click the working link.

-4. Issue: Realising I'd set all images as background, which was incorrect, when re-setting them with the img tag, the images appeared stretched or not filling their
-    containers as expected.
+4. Issue: Realising I'd set all images as background, which was incorrect, when re-setting them with the img tag, the images appeared stretched or not filling their containers as expected.

     Solution: I tested a few properties in CSS, including object-fit.
-I ruled out which ones didn't work, such as 'contain' and 'fill', and found that 'object-fit: cover;' gave me the desired result.
+I ruled out which ones didn't work, such as 'contain' and 'fill', and found that 'object-fit: cover;gave me the desired result.

 5. Issue: Loading times were very slow, particularly on the menu page.